FileUtils plugin for Take Command / TCC / TCC/LE

 • HKEY_CURRENT_USER\Software\JPPlugins | (affects several of my plugins) |

-Many commands also have a /D
+Many commands also have a /D or /NC option to

 disable highlighting.